 In addition, in fiscal 2020, we are reflecting the significant changes in workstyles and work itself caused by the COVID-19 pandemic in risk management.

 Business Continuity Plans

-MCC formulates business continuity plans (BCPs) to minimize the impact suffered by its customers and business partners in the unlikely event of a natural disaster or a major accident.
+The MCC Group formulates business continuity plans (BCPs) to minimize the impact suffered by its customers and business partners in the unlikely event of a natural disaster or a major accident.